UranusZS/machine_learning_study/README.md

 table of contents:
 perception          -> the case of perception model forked by 20160223
-k nearest neighbors -> the case of knn forked by 20160301
+k_nearest_neighbors -> the case of knn forked by 20160301
+naive_bayes         -> the case of Naive Bayes forked by 20160303